abdirashidexe/centroid-finder/notes.md

 Utilizes the matrix at some point to traverse through the pixels

 Euclidean distance: this means the distance between two colors using hex numbers.

+The 5th step that clarifies pixels are connected vertically and horizontally, not diagonally, my partner and I connected that to the dfs matrix concept.
+We will likely be using that during that step.

 ImageGroupFinder purpose: